BequestDeCendresStudios/KnowledgeGap/README.md

 # KnowledgeGap
-This is slightly different from normal machine learning as its designed to track knowledge gaps.
+This repository is for studying the way the mind represses memories and explores its own inner thought process.

 ## My AI System
 My project is built on Neurosymbolic AI using Metalearning between a committee of experts.
 Neuro-Symbolic AI are known for reducing the hallucinations that Neural Networks are prone to.